San Siro: 1934 FIFA World Cup

 The stadium was one of the biggest venues of the 1934 FIFA World Cup and held three matches.

 UEFA Euro 1980

 The stadium was one of the four selected to host the matches during the UEFA Euro 1980.

 1990 FIFA World Cup

 The stadium was one of the venues of the 1990 FIFA World Cup and held six matches.

 2021 UEFA Nations League Finals

 The stadium was one of two selected to host the 2021 UEFA Nations League Finals matches.

 Other sports

 2026 Winter Olympics

-Opening ceremony of the 2026 Winter Olympics (Milano Cortina) will be held at San Siro on 6 February 2026.
+San Siro is scheduled to host the opening ceremony of the 2026 Winter Olympics co-hosted by Milan.

 Boxing

 San Siro was the venue for the boxing match between Duilio Loi vs. Carlos Ortiz for the Junior Welterweight title in 1960.

 Rugby union

-The first and only top level rugby union match to be played at San Siro was a test match between Italy and New Zealand in November 2009.
-A crowd of 80,000 watched the event, a record for Italian rugby.
+The first rugby union international game at Meazza Stadium was a 1987-89 FIRA European Championship match between Italy and Romania (which won the match 12-3), attended by a crowd of approx. 7,000.

+21 years later, in November 2009, the venue hosted a test match between Italy and New Zealand.

+Without the limitation to approx. 75,000 imposed for security reasons by the Home Office to association football events, 80,018 tickets were sold, which was one of the highest attendances for the venue and more generally the highest at all for a rugby union event in Italy.

+The All Blacks won 20-6.